The Farrah | Coiffed Curls & Sweet Rebellion: Flavor of a Decade by Mischa G

 I had the delight of voicing NeoBerlin’s unique personality with:

 A good haircut starts with scissors.
+A great haircut starts with chemistry.

-When we say a great haircut starts with chemistry—we’re not talking lab coats.
+About us When we say a great haircut starts with chemistry—we’re not talking lab coats.
 Sure, there’s the nifty behind the scenes mixology we do to unlock your perfect hue.
 But most of all, it’s about the spark between you and your stylist.
 The formula?
 Simple.
 We alchemize your personality with our creativity and skill to envision a standout ready-to-wear look.
 One that graces your individuality and embraces your lifestyle.
 Whether you’d like to have the best shape of your hair’s natural movement revealed or are looking for a bold new style—We Neo You.

 Sample: Salon